cgpeanut/detectConnect/README.md

 * The utility will display the Creation Date,  Hostname, User, Serial Number/Service Tag, and Connection Type. (done)
 * The utility has been tested running on Windows 10 (done)
-* The utility can display the results as either a CSV file.
+* The utility can display the results as either a CSV file. (done)

 ### Generating A Password File